AdobeDocs/adp-search-indexer/DEPLOYMENT.md

 ## Prerequisites

-- Node.js 22.6.0 (required for Adobe I/O Runtime compatibility)
+- Node.js 22.6.0 (required version for Adobe I/O Runtime compatibility)
+- npm 10.x or newer
-- Access to your Algolia account
+- Access to your Algolia account with admin privileges
 - Production API keys for Algolia

 ## Environment Setup